haard04/haard04/README.md

 </br>
 Hello,
 </br>
- <p> I'm Haard Shah, Completing my Bachelor's in Computer Engineering From Pandit Deendayal Energy University.
+ <p> I'm Haard Shah, Software Engineer , Completing my Bachelor's in Computer Engineering From Pandit Deendayal Energy University.
 </p>
+Haard Shah

+Software Engineer
+Pandit Deendayal Energy University
+Gandhinagar, India

+# About

+I am a passionate and experienced software engineer with a strong background in computer science.
+I am proficient in a variety of programming languages and frameworks, including C/C++, JavaScript, Python, SQL, Dart, and Java.
+I have experience in a variety of projects, including app development, web development, and operating systems.
+I am also a strong communicator and team player.

 <h3>
   Skills 💼